momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 Operating an IPv6-only network and limiting IPv4 reachability to NAT64 devices, operators can reduce IPv4 usage and concentrate on IPv6 operations, which is generally believed to lower operational costs and optimize operations in comparison to a dual-stack environment.

 A recursive resolver is one of the applications that requires IPv4 connectivity.
 As stated in BCP91 {{!RFC3901}}, “every recursive name server SHOULD be either IPv4-only or dual stack.”
 This is because some authoritative servers do not support IPv6.
-As of 2022, even some of the most frequently queried authoritative servers cannot be accessed via IPv6 because they only have IPv4 addresses.
+As of 2022, even some of the most frequently queried authoritative servers cannot be accessed via IPv6 because they only have IPv4 reachability.

-This document provides insight on operating an recursive resolver inside a IPv6 only resolver.
+The current situation where a recursive resolver cannot be operated without IPv4 may hinder the operation of a network's own recursive resolver in an IPv6-only network.
+Therefore, this document describes how recursive resolvers can be used without any issues in IPv6 only networks by utilizing NAT64.

 The NAT64/DNS64 mechanism is used to enable IPv6-only clients in a network to communicate with remote IPv4 only nodes.
 However, using literal IPv4 addresses instead of DNS names will fail (unless 464XLAT [RFC8683] is used).

-We propose an IPv6-only network-compatible recursive resolver implementation.
-With this implementation, the IPv6-only recursive resolver will be able to send queries to IPv4-only authoritative name servers.
-This is accomplished by the resolver converting IPv4 addresses to IPv6 by adding the Pref64::/n prefix, which instructs the NAT64 to convert the IPv6 packets to IPv4 packets.
+This problem can be solved by the recursive resolver converting IPv4 addresses to IPv6 by adding the Pref64::/n prefix, which instructs the NAT64 to convert the IPv6 packets to IPv4 packets.
+With this implementation a recursive resolver can be operated even inside an IPv6-only network.

 # Conventions and Definitions